krakend/krakend-documentation/v2.7/extending/_index.md

 ---
-lastmod: 2022-10-10
+lastmod: 2024-11-27
 old_version: true
 date: 2021-11-25
-linktitle: Introduction to plugins
+linktitle: Extending KrakenD
-title: Extending KrakenD API Gateway - Plugin Development
+title: Extending KrakenD with your code
-description: Learn how to extend KrakenD API Gateway by developing custom plugins to add new functionalities and integrate with external systems
+description: Learn how to extend KrakenD API Gateway by developing custom plugins or scripts to add new functionalities and integrate with external systems
 weight: -1
 skip_header_image: true
 menu: